bwNetFlow/flowpipeline/CONFIGURATION.md

 set forth by the universities.

 #### packet
+**This segment is available only on Linux.**
+**This segment is available in the static binary release with some caveats in configuration.**

 The `packet` segment sources packet header data from a local interface and uses this data to run a Netflow-style cache before emitting flow data to the